WelshDan/quiztime/README.md

 ## 1. How to play

 Quiztime is a general knowledge game where a player answers questions, having 4 alternatives to choose from.
 The questions are taken from a range of subjects.
-The game continues until all 10 questions are answered.
+The game continues until the chosen set of 10 questions are answered.